7 Steps for Penetration Testing: Importance

 7. Evidence collection and report generation

-Now, we will discuss each type of penetration testing steps.
+Now, we will discuss each type of penetration testing step.
 So, every organization can arrange this type of security testing.

 7 Steps for Penetration Testing